 EBK's covered bonds are rated by Moody's.
 Moody's Collateral Score informs investors about the agency's modelling of the risk of loss related to the credit quality of the cover pool in an Aaa scenario.
 Higher credit quality corresponds to a lower collateral score.
 This score determines the level of loss which Moody's estimates will affect investors in the company's covered bonds in the event of default on these, based on the credit quality of the cover pool.
-The collateral score presents Moody's analysis of the amount of risk-free assets which must be added to the cover pool in order to offset the negative effect of the stress test scenario as defined by the rating agency.
+The collateral score presents Moody's analysis of the amount of risk-free assets which must be added to the cover pool to offset the negative effect of the stress test scenario as defined by the rating agency.
 For further information, see Moody's methodology for the definition of the collateral score and the way it is calculated.
-EBK's collateral score was estimated by Moody's to be 1.8 per cent at 30 June 20224, which is a very low figure compared with other global issuers of covered bonds also rated by the agency.
+EBK's collateral score was estimated by Moody's to be 2.1 per cent as at June 30th, 20224, which is a low figure compared with other global issuers of covered bonds also rated by the agency.